 How you set up your campaign depends on your business goals and the types of customers that you'd like to reach.
 To help you meet your goals, here are some tips and suggestions to keep in mind as you set up a campaign that uses your data to reach out to your website visitors and app users.

 The most basic way is to reach out to an audience that has visited your website or used your app.
 The recommended approach is to use the “Google Ads optimized segment,” which help you reach website visitors, app users, and other audience sources.

 Smart bidding strategies such as Enhanced CPC (cost-per-click) will automatically adjust your manual bids for clicks that seem more or less likely to lead to a sale or conversion on your website.

 Target ROAS (return-on-ad-spend) helps you convert customers by setting a maximum cost-per-click bid while trying to achieve an ROAS equal to your target.

 Maximize conversions will seek to obtain the most conversions for your specified budget, independent of ROAS or a target CPA.

 Manual bid strategies: If you prefer to manage your campaign bids manually, we recommend setting a maximum CPC bid.

-Here are a couple of bid strategies that can help you improve your remarketing performance:
+Here are a couple of bid strategies that can help you improve your campaign performance:

-If you're happy with the performance of your remarketing campaign, you should consider raising your bid to reach more customers and improve your ROI.
-Raising your bid can help you improve your ad's position, increasing your chances of appearing consistently on Display Network websites to people on your remarketing list.
+If you're happy with the performance of your campaign, you should consider raising your bid to reach more customers and improve your ROI.
+Raising your bid can help you improve your ad's position by increasing your chances of appearing consistently on Display Network websites and to reach your website visitors and app users.

-If you've created remarketing lists with various membership durations, you can use bid management to your advantage.
+If you've created your data segments with various membership durations, you can use bid management to your advantage.
 Say that you want to reach visitors who came to your website in the past 30 days separately from people who visited your site in the last 7 days.
-You can create two different lists, each with varying durations, and then bid more aggressively for the list that is more valuable to you.
+You can create 2 different data segments, each with varying durations, and then bid more aggressively for the segment that is more valuable to you.